 Developer FromSoftware continues its run of notoriously difficult action RPGs – or Souls-likes, as ubiquitous as the term is now – with Elden Ring.
 Set in the fantasy realm of the Lands Between, players hack, slash, dodge, and perfectly time their way through the realm with the hopes of becoming the Elden Lord.

 If that sounds like dull and standard fantasy fare, fear not.
 George R.R.
 Martin, the modern-day bard himself, has co-written the story.
 The collaboration between FromSoftware and Martin results in a rich, vast open-world that's dripping in mysteries to unravel - a world that begs to be explored.
+Elden Ring is one of FromSoftware's best yet, and one of the best new games you can play.

 Veterans of FromSoftware will find themselves at home in Elden Ring quickly.
 The combat fundamentals are as strong as ever.
 There is a wealth of options for specializing your character, with many weapons and spells to support your play style.